METATARSALGIA (PAIN IN THE BALL OF THE FOOT)

 Causes of Metatarsalgia

-There are many causes of forefoot pain that requires careful judgement to conclude the diagnosis and the treatment plan.
+There are many causes of metatarsalgia that require careful judgement to conclude the diagnosis and the treatment plan.
 Some common causes include:

-- Overweight: Excess body weight tends to put more pressure on the metatarsal bones and cause pain.
+- Overweight: Excess body weight tends to put more pressure on the feet and cause pain.

 - Overuse: Pain from overuse is seen in sports people (athletes and runners).
 This condition exhibits from inflammation to fracture of metatarsal bones.